ThestalkerN-byte/ThestalkerN-byte/README.md

 ### HI THERE!!!
 I'M German Campodonico 👋

- Hi there!
  I am a Front End Developer and Mobile Developer looking for opportunities to continue learning and grow as a professional.
 My skills are:
 ❇️React Js | Redux | next
 ❇️React Native